Leadership Recoded … Anne Wojcicki and Bernard Arnault, Tan Le and Zhang Ruimin … 25 video stories of inspiring business leaders

 Eric Yuan, Founder and CEO, Zoom … Yuan founded Zoom in 2011 to “deliver happiness” and bring people together in a frictionless video environment.
 He led Zoom to one of the highest-performing tech IPOs of 2019.
 Time magazine named him 2020 Businessperson of Year.
 He was also named Comparably’s Best CEO for Diversity in 2021.

 Tim Cook, CEO of Apple … is joined by Jony Ive, former Apple Chief Design Officer and LoveFrom co-founder, and Laurene Powell Jobs, wife of Steve Jobs, and founder of the Emerson Collective.

 David Vélez, founder and CEO of Nubank … discuss why he is passionate about social impact, his drive to continuously be challenged, and how he reinvented the wheel of the banking system.
 “Why would you wait decades to solve issues if you can now?” he says.

 Ben Francis, founder and CEO of Gymshark … talks about how he started athleisure brand as a teenager and how he has scaled it to be one of the UK’s most valuable privately held companies.

-Warren Buffett, CEO of Berkshire Hathaway … the legendary investor shares two stories about women who started from nothing and sold their businesses to the legendary investor.
+Warren Buffett, CEO of Berkshire Hathaway … the legendary investor shares two stories about women who started from nothing and sold their businesses to him.